-Recommendations for Effective Implementation
+Recommendations for Effective Implementation of the IIJA

-The Infrastructure Investment and Jobs Act (IIJA) represents a historic bipartisan achievement and the largest investment in our nation's critical infrastructure systems in a generation.
-With this \$1.2 trillion investment, the federal government can restore its critical partnership with cities and states to modernize our nation's roads, bridges, transit systems, drinking water systems, sewer collection pipes, school facilities, broadband, ports, airports, and more.
-To optimize the investment of over 100 new programs and many more existing programs across these sectors, the American Society of Civil Engineers (ASCE) has developed key recommendations for Congress, the Administration, and state and local governments to consider as implementation of the IIJA gets underway.
+With the \$1.2 trillion investment provided by the IIJA, the federal government can begin to restore its critical partnership with cities and states to improve and modernize our nation's infrastructure.
+To optimize the investment associated with over 100 new programs and many more existing programs across critical infrastructure sectors, ASCE has developed key recommendations for Congress, the Administration, and state and local governments to consider as implementation of the IIJA gets underway.